oracle/template-repo/CONTRIBUTING.md

 1. Submit the pull request. *Do not leave the pull request blank*.
 Explain exactly what your changes are meant to do and provide simple steps on how to validate your changes.
 Ensure that you reference the issue you created as well.
-We will assign the pull request to 2-3 people for review before it is merged.
+1. We will assign the pull request to 2-3 people for review before it is merged.

+## Code of Conduct
+Follow the [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).
+If you'd like more specific guidelines see the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct/)